 Gentlemen and Ladies

-1 Peter 2:9
+1 Peter 2:9 [read 1 Peter 2:4-10 (9)]

-But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvellous light; (KJV)
+KJV: But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvellous light;

-Related studies/lessons/snacks for further Spiritual growth:
+Related studies, lessons, and snacks for further spiritual growth:

-See what is available on the Sound Truth Ministry website.
+See the latest on the Sound Truth Ministry website.

 Put the GENTLE back in gentleman and gentlelady.
 Learn to use this quality from God… #gentleness.